Skip to main content

 Overview

 Albums is a production-ready album viewer resource included in the sunpeak framework.
 It displays photo albums in a carousel layout with the ability to open albums in fullscreen mode for detailed photo browsing.
 The component automatically switches between inline and fullscreen display modes.
-The resource retrieves album data from useWidgetProps() and manages selection state with useWidgetState().
+The resource retrieves album data from useToolData().output and manages selection state with useAppState().

 Data Structure